json-api/json-api/_format/1.2/index.md

 family, because `_` is not a valid [member name][member names].

 > Note: Dot separated lists of legal member names are intended to be used for
 > relationship paths.
-E.g. this allows filtering strategies using relationship
+For example, this allows filtering strategies using
-> paths as defined for [sorting][fetching sorting] in query parameters such as
+> relationship paths as defined for [sorting][fetching sorting] in query parameters
-> `GET /posts?sort=author.name&filter[author.status]=active`.
+> such as `GET /posts?sort=author.name&filter[author.status]=active`.

 ### <a href="#extension-query-parameters" id="extension-query-parameters" class="headerlink"></a> Extension-Specific Query Parameters